Climate & Planet

 5. The Dust Bowl

-During the time of the Dust Bowl, the over-farmed land was arid, and as winds picked up, they blew vast clouds of dust that reached as far east as New York.
+During the Dust Bowl, the over-farmed land was arid, and as winds picked up, they blew vast clouds of dust that reached as far east as New York.
 The thick dust stuck to people’s lungs and made it impossible to farm the land and grow fertile crops.

 6. Contribution Of CFC’s To Ozone Depletion

-The use of chlorofluorocarbons (CFC’s) may not seem to measure up to environmental disasters like the Fukushima nuclear power plant meltdown, but the results are just as long-lasting.
+The use of chlorofluorocarbons (CFCs) may not seem to compare to environmental disasters like the Fukushima nuclear power plant meltdown, but the results are just as long-lasting.

-Before we discovered the ozone-depleting properties of substances like CFC’s, much of the ozone was already depleted.
-It is estimated that it takes 5 to 7 years for these substances to reach the atmosphere.
-They can continue depleting the ozone for up to 100 years.
+Before we discovered the ozone-depleting properties of substances like CFCs, much of the ozone was already depleted.
+It is estimated that it takes 5 to 7 years for these substances to reach the atmosphere, and they can continue depleting the ozone for up to 100 years.

-Life on Earth is exposed to increased levels of UV light when damage occurs to the ozone layer.
+When the ozone layer is damaged, life on Earth is exposed to increased levels of UV light.
 Some researchers expect the ozone layer to recover over time as we reduce the use of these ozone-depleting substances.
-But many scientists are not as confident since humans continue to find new ways to destroy our planet’s protective atmosphere.
+However, many scientists are not as confident since humans continue to find new ways to destroy our planet’s protective atmosphere.

 7. The Bubonic Plague

 The Bubonic Plague was introduced to Europe from Africa in the 7th century, killing about 100 million individuals.
-A second plague was introduced to Europe in the 14th century, but this time from central Asia.
+Central Asia introduced A second plague to Europe in the 14th century.
 This episode is recognized as the Black Death.

-The second incidence of the Bubonic Plague claimed 200 million lives, taking 150 years for the population of Europe to recover.
+The second outbreak of the Bubonic Plague claimed 200 million lives, and it took 150 years for Europe’s population to recover.

 8. Introduction Of Rabbits To Australia

-Bunnies in a fieldThe introduction of something as “harmless” as a rabbit may not seem significant.
-However, in Australia rabbits are believed to be one of the most devastating factors, responsible for destroying native species.
-As European rabbits were introduced, they fed on native plant species and with such a rapid reproduction rate plant species were unable to maintain their population.
+Introducing something as “harmless” as a rabbit may not seem significant.
+However, in Australia, rabbits are believed to be one of the most devastating factors responsible for destroying native species.
+As European rabbits were introduced, they fed on native plant species, and with such a rapid reproduction rate, plant species could not maintain their population.

-The rabbits also contributed to the erosion as they fed on plant species and left topsoil to be ravaged by weather conditions.
-Rabbits first came to the country in 1788, But, efforts are still in place to control the rabbit population, including the release of rabbit-borne diseases, shooting and poisoning them, and destroying their warrens.
+The rabbits also contributed to the erosion as they fed on plant species and left topsoil ravaged by weather conditions.
+Rabbits first came to the country in 1788, but efforts are still in place to control the rabbit population, including the release of rabbit-borne diseases, shooting and poisoning them, and destroying their warrens.

 9. Africanized Bee

-The development of the Africanized bee by hybridization between African and European honey bees created an extremely aggressive bee.
-The aggressiveness of these bees drove many European bee colonies from their hives and resulted in the killing of the queen bee.
+The Africanized bee’s development by hybridizing African and European honey bees created an extremely aggressive bee.
+The aggressiveness of these bees drove many European bee colonies from their hives and killed the queen bee.

-This invasion resulted in a reduced population of European honey bees, and as a result, agriculture suffered as fewer honey bees live on to promote honey production.
+This invasion reduced the population of European honey bees, which in turn affected agriculture as fewer honey bees lived on to promote honey production.

 10. Exxon Valdez Oil Spill